Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/02-Phase2-C2-URL-Analysis.md

 If key indicates sandbox/VM → C2 delivers decoy payload
 ```

-This mechanism could make automated sandbox analysis ineffective — sandboxes receive a harmless decoy and never see the real payload.
+This mechanism could make automated sandbox analysis ineffective; sandboxes receive a harmless decoy and never see the real payload.

 ---